bioinformatics-ua/imageclef-toolkit/caption/README.md

 This section contains tools for the concept detection sub-task of ImageCLEF Caption.
 It comprises the following tools:

 - [imageclef-aae](imageclef-aae): a TensorFlow program for unsupervised representation learning using auto-encoders with adversarial networks.
-- [notebooks](notebooks): a set of Jupyter notebooks for training classifiers for the ImageCLEF concept detection task.
+- [notebooks](notebooks): _Currently not available, but stay tuned!_ A set of Jupyter notebooks for training classifiers for the ImageCLEF concept detection task.

 These tools were originally developed in the scope of the following paper: